yueqih999/Narrator/README.md

 ```

 ## 0 model
-The training code is under a CPU environment and we use Bookcorpus dataset to train the pretrain-model 'all-MiniLM-L6-v2': https://huggingface.co/datasets/bookcorpus/bookcorpus
+The training code is under a CPU environment and we use Bookcorpus dataset(0.5%) to train the pretrain-model 'all-MiniLM-L6-v2': https://huggingface.co/datasets/bookcorpus/bookcorpus
 ```bash
 python 0model/model.py
 ```